mainej/schema-voyager/README.md

 If you asked Schema Voyager to `--infer references`, you can also navigate between and see diagrams of the references within your database.

 Where do you go from here?
-The [usage](#usage) section explains other ways to ingest, explore and export data.
+The [usage](#usage) section explains other ways to ingest and explore.
-And the [annotation](#annotate) section explains how you can enrich Schema Voyager with references and many other details about your schema.
+The [annotation](#annotate) section explains how you can enrich Schema Voyager with references and many other details about your schema.
+And the [export](#export) section explains how you can save and share your schema.

 ## Usage